RAF Filton: The Filton 'Blitz'

-The airfield was attacked on 25 September 1940 just before mid-day by 58 Heinkel 111 bombers with Messerschmitt Bf 110 fighter escort.
+The airfield was attacked on 25 September 1940 just before mid-day by 58 Heinkel He 111 bombers with Messerschmitt Bf 110 fighter escort.
 The Luftwaffe raid was primarily aimed at the Bristol Aeroplane Company's works on the south side of the airfield.
 One of the air raid shelters on the airfield received a direct hit, five others seriously damaged and during the raid over 200 people were killed.
 Luftwaffe reconnaissance planes had determined that there were no fighter aircraft stationed at Filton prior to the attack but No. 504 (County of Nottingham) Squadron RAF (Auxiliary Air Force) was moved in from 26 September 1940, flying Hawker Hurricane Mk1 fighters, as a result of this raid.

 Post war years

 After the war years Filton again became home to No. 501 Squadron RAF, which was reformed in May 1946 as a Royal Auxiliary Air Force day-fighter squadron equipped with Spitfire XVI (LF)s.
 These were followed in 1948 by de Havilland Vampire F1s, and the FB5 from Spring 1951.
 501 Squadron continued at Filton until it was disbanded in March 1957, when the remaining Royal Auxiliary Air Force flying units were stood down.

 Filton was also once again home to the Bristol University Air Squadron as part of 62 Group.
 Initially flying de Havilland Tiger Moth T2s, these were replaced with de Havilland Canada DHC-1 Chipmunk T10 trainers; and also No. 3 Air Experience Flight RAFVR which was formed on 8 September 1958, also with de Havilland Chipmunk trainers.

 Operating out of Filton from 1948 was No. 12 Reserve Flying School RAF (RFS) equipped with six de Havilland Tiger Moths for RAF Reserve Pilot training and (from 1949) initially two (later three) Avro Ansons for Navigator training.
 This school was operated under special contract to the Air Ministry by the Bristol Aeroplane Company as part of the Volunteer Reserve Pilot training scheme.
 This continued until March 1953 when No. 12 RFS closed.

 In the 1950s and early '60s, Filton was designated as a V bomber dispersal base.
 During the Cuban Missile Crisis (October 1962) Avro Vulcan V bombers were at Filton and kept at 'immediate readiness' status with engines idling.